sissbruecker/linkding/docs/backup.md

 ```
 This creates a `backup.sqlite3` file in the Docker container.

-To copy the backup file to your host system, execute the following command:
+Finally, to copy the backup file to your host system, execute the following command:
 ```shell
 docker cp linkding:/etc/linkding/backup.sqlite3 backup.sqlite3
 ```